ngr-drm/celcoin-events/README.md

 <h4>Further information</h4>

-_A proof of concept aimed at validating an event ingestion service in a data lake._
+_A proof of concept aimed at validating an banking event ingestion service in a data lake._

 Main Technologies: Spring Boot AWS (SNS SQS Lambda S3)

+Flow Details:
+ - Events are published to an SNS topic.
+ - An SQS queue subscribes to the SNS topic and receives the published events.
+ - The SQS queue triggers a Lambda function upon receiving events.
+ - The Lambda function processes the events and stores them in S3.